Call for projects

-How the project will address MRC Research and Innovation priorities/strategy (https://www.ukri.org/files/about/dps/mrc-dp-2019/: there is a summary diagram on page 4 of this document) and does it align to DiMeN research areas (Infection and Global Health, Cancer, Multimorbidity, Frailty and Diseases of Ageing and Medical Technologies, Informatics and Quantitative approaches, click here)
+How the project will address MRC strategy and alignment to DiMeN disease-driven theme(s) (Infection and Global Health, Cancer, Multimorbidity, Frailty and Diseases of Ageing)

 Students choose up to three projects upon application to the DiMeN DTP.
 Our academic panel anonymously scores and will shortlist applicants, the top 80 are interviewed by the DiMeN Management Board.
 Supervisors are provided with full application details of each shortlisted candidate who selects their project and asked to provide detailed feedback regarding student suitability to your project.
 In our experience, engaging with potential students at this stage is important and increases the chances of gaining a DTP student.

 The final selection of supported project/student combinations will be made on the basis of student quality by the DiMeN Management Board.